nsquaredsolutions/agents/Docs/Commands/Building a Command with Settings.md

 This guide starts with the [Simple Command built in the guide here](Building%20a%20Simple%20Command.md).

 1. Add the Avalonia UI package to the project.
-In terminal, in the same folder and the SimpleCommand.csproj file.
+In terminal, in the same folder as the SimpleCommand.csproj file.

    ```shell
    dotnet add package Avalonia --version 11.2.3
    ```

 1. Add the Avalonia.ReactiveUI package to the project.
-In terminal, in the same folder and the SimpleCommand.csproj file.
+In terminal, in the same folder as the SimpleCommand.csproj file.

    ```shell
    dotnet add package Avalonia.ReactiveUI --version 11.2.3
    ```

 1. Create a ViewModel class to hold the settings values.
-In terminal, in the same folder and the SimpleCommand.csproj file.
+In terminal, in the same folder as the SimpleCommand.csproj file.

    ```shell
    dotnet new class -n SimpleViewModel